casscadeofgraymatter/UNFITFORTHEARCHIVES/README.md

 ## Course Context

-Created as a capstone project for the **Digital Network Information Design (DNID)** program, 2026.
+Created as a capstone project for the **Digital Narrative & Interactive Design (DNID)** program, 2026.
 This project bridges archival studies, critical theory, and interactive web design & development to create an educational platform.

 ---